Melvin Carter (politician): Mayor of St. Paul

 During his tenure as mayor, Carter was instrumental in raising the city's minimum wage to $15 per hour.
 He also established the Office of Financial Empowerment.
 He launched CollegeBound Saint Paul, the city's college savings account program, and the People's Prosperity Pilot, a guaranteed income program that gives 150 families $500 per month for 18 months.
+His administration's slogan is "Building a city that works for us all means we all must do the work."